tokenized/tokenized-sdk-example-react/README.md

 **`React hook`** Current log-in process status.
 Show a spinner and disable user input on your log-in screen when `useIsLoggingIn` is `true`.

-_Note that in an upcoming release of the SDK, log in will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when the log-in process has started (credentials entered), but the user has not been fully authenticated yet.
 **Category**: hooks/login